stangeorge/learn-go/README.md

 >
 >  * Fibonacci Using Iteration: 102334155:  2.036µs

-**Results:** Reusable code using function as a parameter

 ___

 ### Anonymous Functions
-**Concepts:** I need to run the function 4 times in a eow and print the timing.
+I need to run the function 4 times in a eow and print the timing.
 I won't be reusing this, so I don't really need a new function.
 So I can use an anonymous function and use it.

     fmt.Print("\n* 4 times in a row: Fibonacci Using Recursion\n")
 	fourTimes := func(n int) int {